Consider an ion with the symbol Y³⁻ formed from a representative ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Ionic charge refers to the electrical charge that an atom or molecule carries due to the loss or gain of electrons.
+Ionic charge refers to the electrical charge an atom acquires when it gains or loses electrons.
 In this case, Y³⁻ indicates that the element has gained three electrons, resulting in a negative charge.
-Understanding ionic charges is crucial for identifying elements and their behavior in chemical reactions.
+Understanding how elements form ions is crucial for predicting their behavior in chemical reactions and their placement in the periodic table.

 Recommended video: